|The Frankfurt-Tipp rating:|

 After his first successes as a writer, his marriage to Wendy and the birth of his children, Xavier actually believes that he has now found his place in life.
-But even in his early forties he suddenly has to realize that fate can hold all sorts of chaos and unexpected changes in store.
-And the way he deals with it is charming and amusing as usual.
-Klapisch rarely relies on very obvious comedy.
-Rather, he draws a lot of humor from very well observed snapshots of normal life, but also leaves enough room for calmer, emotional and thought-provoking moments.
+But even in his early forties, he suddenly realizes that fate can hold all sorts of chaos and unexpected changes.
+And the way he deals with this is as charming and amusing as usual.
+At the same time, Klapisch rarely relies on very obvious comedy.
+Rather, he draws a lot of humor from very well-observed snapshots of ordinary life, while still leaving enough room for quieter, emotional and also thought-provoking moments.

 Besides Xavier, Isabelle also takes a central role in the story.
 She seems to be living exactly the settled life that Xavier longs for.
 But it soon becomes clear that this is just a façade, and that Isabelle, too, isn't quite sure if she's cut out for a quiet, responsible family life.
 Here, too, Klapisch relies on a successful mixture of humor and melancholy, of tongue-in-cheek irony and true-to-life seriousness.
 But that's not the only reason why Relationship in New York works really well.
 The atmospheric shots of New York and some very original visual gimmicks also make this relationship comedy extremely worth watching.

 While Barcelona for a Year still remains the best part of this fine trilogy.
 But Klapisch bids a more than dignified farewell to the characters he has so charmingly built up over three films, with all their all-too-human foibles and their endearing foibles.
 Despite a few small lengths, Relationship in New York is an all-around successful big city comedy that plays its way into the hearts of the audience with a lot of emotional warmth and authentic wit.
 If you liked Klapisch's earlier films and are generally a fan of young French comedy, you should definitely book this trip to New York.
 Worth seeing!

 An article by Frankfurt-Tipp